List of tornadoes in the 2011 Super Outbreak

 Numerous other small towns including Smithville, Mississippi; Cordova, Alabama; Rainsville, Alabama; Ohatchee, Alabama; Cullman, Alabama; Trenton, Georgia; Ringgold, Georgia; Apison, Tennessee; and Glade Spring, Virginia sustained devastating, direct hits from intense tornadoes, with several producing death tolls well into the double digits.
 319 additional tornado-related deaths occurred within those two days before the outbreak came to an end, bringing the total death toll to 324 from 31 separate tornadoes; 24 other fatalities occurred from separate thunderstorm impacts.

 The period from 2:28 p.m.
 CDT (1928 UTC) to 9:10 p.m.
 CDT (0210 UTC) represented nearly seven hours of continuous tornado activity during the height of the outbreak of April 27, during which 94 tornadoes touched down.
 All fifteen violent EF4+ tornadoes occurred continuously during this time, beginning with the Philadelphia, Mississippi EF5 tornado at 2:30 p.m.
 CDT (1930 UTC) and concluding with the dissipation of the Lake Martin/Dadeville EF4 tornado at 9:09 p.m.
 CDT (0209 UTC).
 Several tornadoes from the outbreak were exceptionally long-tracked.
-Three tornadoes on April 27 travelled over 120 mi, with a fourth traversing 97 mi.
+Three tornadoes on April 27 travelled over 100 mi, with a fourth traversing 97 mi.
 Seven tornadoes–the Vilonia tornado on April 25 and six tornadoes on April 27–stayed on the ground for over an hour.
-The long-track Mississippi–Alabama EF4 tornado was down from 2 hours, 53 minutes, the longest duration for a tornado in the outbreak.
+The long-track Mississppi-Alabama EF4 was down from 2 hours, 53 minutes, the longest duration for a tornado in the outbreak.

 The outbreak continued during the overnight and into the morning of April 28, with 47 more tornadoes occurring from Florida to New York.
 Most of the tornadoes very relatively weak and caused comparatively minor damage.
 Much of the tornado activity ceased by mid-morning, with only ten tornadoes occurring during the afternoon as the outbreak came to an end.